Difference between IGRP and BGP

 IGRP, in which uses distance vector protocol (interior) to exchange data within a system.
-It supports multiple metrics for each node which includes delay, load and bandwidth, in order to compare the 2 routes which are combined into single metrics.
-The port number for IGRP is 9 which are used for communication and by default every 90 seconds it updates the routing information.
+It supports multiple metrics for each node which includes delay, load, and bandwidth, to compare the 2 routes which are combined into single metrics.
+The port number for IGRP is 9 which is used for communication and by default every 90 seconds it updates the routing information.

 Difference between IGRP and BGP :